openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

         * `locale`: OPTIONAL.
 String value that identifies language of this object represented as language tag values defined in BCP47 [@!RFC5646].
 There MUST be only one object for each language identifier.
 * `order`: OPTIONAL.
 An array of namespaced claim name values that lists them in the order they should be displayed by the Wallet.
 The values MUST be two strings separated by a tilde ('~') character, where the first string is a namespace value and a second is a claim name value.
 For example, `org.iso.18013.5.1~given_name".

-The following is a non-normative example of an object comprising `credentials_supported` parameter of Credential format `mso_mdoc`:
+The following is a non-normative example of an object comprising `credential_configurations_supported` parameter of Credential format `mso_mdoc`:

 <{{examples/credential_metadata_mso_mdoc.json}}